Immaculate103/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 1 involves creating a script that prints hello user, where user is the current Linux user.
 Task 2 is a script that add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
 Task 3 is a script that counts the number of directories in the PATH.
-Task 4 a script that lists environment variables.
+Task 4 is a script that lists environment variables.
-Task 5 a script that lists all local variables and environment variables, and functions.
+Task 5 is a script that lists all local variables and environment variables, and functions.
+Task 6 is a a script that creates a new local variable.